 What ISRS 4410 (Revised) covers and what it does not

-ISRS 4410.7 defines the engagement: the practitioner applies accounting and financial reporting expertise to assist management in the preparation and presentation of financial statements in accordance with an applicable financial reporting framework, and reports as required by ISRS 4410.
+ISRS 4410.7 defines the engagement: the practitioner applies accounting and financial reporting expertise to assist management in the preparation and presentation of FS in accordance with an applicable financial reporting framework, and reports as required by ISRS 4410.
 No assurance is expressed.
-The practitioner doesn't perform audit procedures, doesn't obtain evidence about assertions, and doesn't verify the accuracy of the information management provides.
+The practitioner doesn’t perform audit procedures.
+They don’t obtain evidence about assertions.
+They don’t verify the accuracy of the information management provides.

-But "not required to verify" does not mean "permitted to ignore obvious problems."
+But “not required to verify” does not mean “permitted to ignore obvious problems.”
 ISRS 4410.32 creates an obligation when you become aware (during the engagement, without making specific inquiries) that the records, documents, explanations, or other information provided by management are incomplete, inaccurate, or otherwise unsatisfactory.
-And ISRS 4410.33 goes further: if you become aware that the financial statements may be materially misstated, you must bring this to management's attention and request additional or corrected information.
+And ISRS 4410.33 goes further.
+If you become aware that the FS may be materially misstated, you must bring this to management’s attention and request additional or corrected information.

-This is the tension at the heart of every compilation engagement.
-You don't investigate.
-But you can't close your eyes.
+This is the tension at the heart of every compilation.
+You don’t investigate.
+But you can’t close your eyes.
+Most practitioners I know treat this part as a paperwork annoyance until the first complaint arrives.

 Establishing the engagement terms

-The engagement letter must describe management's responsibilities.
-Under ISRS 4410.21(b), management is responsible for the financial information provided to the practitioner, for the accounting policies selected and their consistent application, and for the preparation and fair presentation of the financial statements in accordance with the applicable framework.
+The engagement letter must describe management’s responsibilities.
+Under ISRS 4410.21(b), management is responsible for the financial information provided to the practitioner, for the accounting policies selected and their consistent application, and for the preparation and fair presentation of the FS in accordance with the applicable framework.
 Management is also responsible for any decisions that involve judgment (classification, estimates, disclosure choices).
-The practitioner applies accounting expertise, but the financial statements are management's.
+The practitioner applies accounting expertise, but the FS are management’s.

-ISRS 4410.21(a) requires the practitioner's responsibilities to be described too.
-The key sentence: the practitioner will compile the financial statements based on information provided by management, using the practitioner's accounting and financial reporting expertise, and will not express an audit opinion or a review conclusion.
+ISRS 4410.21(a) requires the practitioner’s responsibilities to be described too.
+The key sentence states that the practitioner will compile the FS based on information provided by management, using the practitioner’s accounting and financial reporting expertise, and will not express an audit opinion or a review conclusion.

 Two additional terms matter.
 First, ISRS 4410.21(c) requires a statement that the engagement cannot be relied upon to disclose errors, illegal acts, or other irregularities.
-Second, if the financial statements will include a restriction on distribution or use, this should be stated in the engagement terms (ISRS 4410.21(d)).
+Second, if the FS will include a restriction on distribution or use, this should be stated in the engagement terms (ISRS 4410.21(d)).

-For Dutch practitioners, there's a practical consideration.
-Many clients approach compilation as "having their accounts done."
-They don't distinguish between a compilation engagement and bookkeeping.
+For Dutch practitioners, there’s a practical consideration.
+Many clients approach compilation as “having their accounts done.”
+They don’t distinguish between a compilation engagement and bookkeeping.
 The engagement letter is the moment to make this distinction explicit.
-If the client expects you to also process transactions, reconcile accounts, and prepare tax returns, those are separate services that fall outside ISRS 4410.
+If the client expects you to also process transactions and reconcile accounts, or to prepare tax returns, those are separate services that fall outside ISRS 4410.
 Define the boundary in writing.

 What you actually do during a compilation

 The work itself follows ISRS 4410.26 through ISRS 4410.31.
-You receive the client's records and information.
-You apply the applicable financial reporting framework (typically Dutch GAAP under RJ, or IFRS if the client requires it) to classify and present that information as financial statements.
+You receive the client’s records and information.
+You apply the applicable financial reporting framework (typically Dutch GAAP under RJ, or IFRS if the client requires it) to classify and present that information as FS.

-ISRS 4410.26 requires you to obtain an understanding of several things before starting: the client's business and operations (enough to compile the statements), the applicable financial reporting framework (including its application to the client's industry), and the form and content of the financial statements under that framework.
-If the client operates in construction and you don't know that revenue recognition under RJ 221 differs from the default rules, the compiled statements will be wrong regardless of how neatly they're presented.
+ISRS 4410.26 requires you to obtain an understanding of several things before starting: the client’s business and operations (enough to compile the FS), the applicable financial reporting framework (including its application to the client’s industry), and the form and content of the FS under that framework.
+This isn’t desk research for its own sake.
+If the client operates in construction and you don’t know that revenue recognition under RJ 221 differs from the default rules, the compiled FS will be wrong regardless of how neatly they’re presented.

-ISRS 4410.27 gives a specific instruction: read the compiled financial statements in light of your understanding of the framework and consider whether they appear appropriate in form.
-This isn't a review.
-You're not obtaining evidence.
-But if the balance sheet shows negative equity and no going concern note exists, you're expected to notice that and raise it with management.
+ISRS 4410.27 gives a specific instruction.
+Read the compiled FS in light of your understanding of the framework and consider whether they appear appropriate in form.
+This isn’t a review.
+You’re not obtaining evidence.
+But if the balance sheet shows negative equity and no going concern note exists, you’re expected to notice that and raise it with management.

 Classification is where most of the practitioner’s effort goes.
 The client gives you a trial balance.
 You map the accounts to the correct financial statement lines under the applicable framework.
 You apply the disclosure requirements.
 You ensure the statements are internally consistent (the cash flow statement ties to the balance sheet, notes cross-reference to the face of the statements, comparative figures are presented where required).